 Snowshoeing & Extreme Sledding

-Snowshoeing is offered at many ski resorts throughout the New England region, and at ski centers such as Craftsbury Outdoor Center in Vermont's Northeast Kingdom.
+Snowshoeing is offered at many ski resorts and ski centers throughout the New England region.
 Many inns and bed & breakfasts also offer guests complimentary use of equipment so they can head for adventure right out the back door!

 In western Massachusetts, try snowshoeing at Canterbury Farm, Maple Corner Farm Cross-Country Ski Center, or Hilltop Orchards adjacent to a winery.
 In New Hampshire's Mount Washington Valley, you can snowshoe (on Nordic ski) trails on a 65 km network of trails.
 Come in February for their popular Chocolate Festival with trailside chocolate treat stops.
 In Connecticut, there's Woodbury Ski & Tubing in Woodbury and Winding Trails Cross Country Ski Center in Farmington.

 For more information: